Consensys/doc.tessera/docs/HowTo/Configure/Keys/Overview.md

 Tessera uses private and public keys pairs to provide transaction privacy.
 You can use existing key pairs or use Tessera to generate new key pairs.

-You can use multiple keys at the same time in Tessera.
+You can configure Tessera to use one or more keys.
-You can configure access to the keys by specifying [`keys`](../../../Reference/SampleConfiguration.md#keys) in the Tessera [configuration file](../Tessera.md).
+Configure access to the keys by specifying [`keys`](../../../Reference/SampleConfiguration.md#keys) in the Tessera [configuration file](../Tessera.md).

 !!!
 Example "Keys configuration"